Coronavirus Disease 2019 (COVID-19)

 Call your healthcare provider:

-If you’ve recently traveled or have been in an area with COVID-19 and have symptoms
+If you’ve been exposed to COVID-19 and have symptoms

 If you have been diagnosed with COVID-19 and your symptoms are worse